rendifirman1/QA-Automation-Engineer-Portfolio/README.md

 I am currently on a focused path to become a proficient QA Automation Engineer.
 I've been diligently learning and practicing various QA automation tools through extensive self-study and dedicated courses.
 My strong analytical thinking skills, developed through my background in Chemical Engineering, combined with my practical QA experience, enable me to approach problem-solving with a comprehensive and detail-oriented mindset.

 My main focus at the moment is on continuously expanding my expertise in key QA automation tools like Cypress, Postman, and mySQL.
-I am also actively exploring other tools such as Katalon, and JMeter, and improving my proficiency in JavaScript and Git.
+I am also actively exploring other tools such as Katalon, and JMeter, and improving my proficiency in JavaScript, Java, and Git.
 I am committed to leveraging my unique background and strong drive to excel in this exciting field.

 ## My Experience 💻